Will I ever find love?” Yes it can shake your confidence sometimes.

 You already know all of the reasons below, but a little reminder of them now and again can’t hurt.
 Here are a just a few reasons to believe your glass is definitely half full.

-You might well roll your eyes at this one, but it’s true!
+It may be an old cliche and you might well roll your eyes at this one, but it’s true!
 Age is just a number and has absolutely no effect on your ability to meet someone.
-Simple as that.
-Moving on.

 Yes, I’m going there.
 I’m a firm believer that there being only one person in the world with whom we could ever be happy is a complete myth, constructed to make us all panic, get into the box that’s been made for us and conform to society’s norms.

-If you’ve ever been in love, you’ll know that it’s easy to feel like the object of your affections is the only person in the world for you, and that you have no chance of ever being happy with anyone else.
+If you’ve ever been in love, you’ll know that it’s easy to feel like the object of your affections is the only person in the world for you, and that you have no chance of ever finding true love.

-That’s mostly thanks to the hormones that rage inside you when you’re in love, and as you’ll all well know, hormones can make you pretty crazy.
+That’s mostly thanks to the hormones that rage inside you when you’re in love, and as you’ll all well know, hormones can make you a hot mess.